Category Archives: Fashion

 Classic and classy are the words for the blue coat and white shirt.
 Also, who doesn’t want to be in a restaurant as well-lit as this one right here.

 Do you happen to have a favourite Knightley outfit?
-It’s OK if your answer is ‘all of them,’ because that’s kind of my answer too.
+It’s OK if your answer is ‘all of them,’ because that’s my answer too.

 G